-- American Express Cash Magnet® Card: If you’re looking for a card that combines a generous intro APR period on purchases and balance transfers, with cash back on everyday purchases, this card could be a good choice.
+- American Express Cash Magnet® Card: If you’re looking for a card that combines a generous intro APR period on purchases with cash back on everyday purchases, this card could be a good choice.

 - Chase Freedom Unlimited®: This card offers a great cash back sign-up bonus the first year and solid ongoing cash back rewards.

 - Citi Simplicity® Card: If you’re looking for a card with minimal fees and an intro APR period for both purchases and balance transfers, this card may be worth considering.